dpernes/spamhmm/README.md

 ## Description
 Source code for the implementation of SpaMHMM, as described in the paper:

-Diogo Pernes and Jaime S. Cardoso, *SpaMHMM: Sparse Mixture of Hidden Markov Models for Graph Connected Entities*, submitted to the Seventh International Conference on Learning Representations (ICLR 2019).
+Diogo Pernes and Jaime S. Cardoso, *SpaMHMM: Sparse Mixture of Hidden Markov Models for Graph Connected Entities*, under review for the Seventh International Conference on Learning Representations (ICLR 2019).

 The experiments described there may be reproduced by running the scripts ```h36m_test.py``` and ```wifi_test.py``` after downloading the respective datasets (see informations below).